gunnarx/vehicle_service_catalog/TERMS.md

+VSC Terminology

+The purpose of this document is to provoke discussion and eventual rough consensus around the meaning of terms used to describe VSC and its technologies.

+Many of these are general Computer Science terms that have been defined in different ways in different places.
+Therefore, these definitions will surely not match every system (or personal opinion) out there.

+We can still discuss in order to align these terms as far as is possible with the common-understanding.
+When arguing for a different meaning, please provide references to the documented meaning in other related systems.
+That should be the basis for alignment.

+The document also states a number of quite specific definitions/opinions that go a little bit beyond pure definition of terms.
+The purpose is to eventually achieve a strict and common understanding of the behavior/semantics of the VSC language and system so that it can be specified clearly.
+An example of such a statement would be "There can be only one service per file".
+Once again, the purpose is to provoke discussion, for a while, until final decisions are taken.

+## Interface Description
+- This means all content that is described using **only** the Interface Description Language, not supplementary files.
+- A VSC Interface Description is designed to be as independent of the target technology as possible, and as reusable as posible.
+- The design principles therefore state that the Interface Description excludes information that is target-dependent or unique for a particular environment.

-## Service
+## Target Environment
-- (General) A service is a software functionality or set of functionalities that can be activated by a client.
-A key characteristic of a service in support of SOA is that it has low coupling to other services and strives to provide a useful function also if used independently from other services.
-- (VSC) A VSC **Service** contains one or more **Interface**s, which are defined or referenced within the service definition.
-The service definition may within its namespace also define **Type**s, constants and other definitions required to make use of the service.
-- A Service name is not in itself a Namespace, but its contents must be defined within *at least one* **Namespace**.
-The Namespace in question is referenced or defined from within the Service definition.
-- A Service must have its fundamental definition in **one** single .yaml formatted file, although this file might use references to other parts.
-In other words, all Interfaces that make up a service must be defined, or "included" from within this file.
-- A file contains a maximum of one Service.
-(For particular tools, it is of course feasible to combine several files into one while processing but that would be a tool-specific handling.)

-_>	(To be further determined - how complete is our include/reference concept?)_
+- For each type of output result from a generator or conversion tool, there will be environment-specific details to consider, and in this proposed terminology we refer to all of those as simply the "Target Environment".
+- Target Environment is a catch-all term to indicate the context and environment of artifacts that are generated from IDL + supplementary information.
+- The term means any and all things that are unique about that environment, or looking at it another way - any and all details that cannot universally be determined by reading only the Interface Description only would be part of the Target Environment.
+The target environment details are involved in a particular interpretation of the Interface Description.

+Example:
+1. The chosen programming language in the case of code-generation tools is part of target environment.
+2. Also any details relating to specific software technologies that are being targeted.
+For example if HTTP is an applicable protocol to use, then the choice of this protocol is part of target environment.
+Furthermore, details of transport layer security (TLS) would apply if HTTP is used, whereas for other protocols it might not.
+Anything related to TLS is thus part of the HTTP focused target environment - it is not part of the Interface Description.

+N.B.
+In some texts, "target-environment dependent", may sometimes be shortened to simply target-dependent or similar.

+DISCUSSION: In the embedded world, "target" often is understood as the embedded hardware.
+Is there another better term we can use for Target Environment?

-## Namespace
+# Namespace

-- A Namespace is a way to separate definitions inside named groups.
+- A Namespace is a way to collect entities into named groups.
 - Namespaces are used to ensure that local names will not clash with identically named items in other namespace.
 - Namespaces usually also separate what objects can be *seen* or *reached* from within a part of a program.
+In particular in VSC, it shall serve that purpose.
 - Namespaces can contain other Namespaces, creating a hierarchy.
 - How visibility/reachability is handled *might* be specific to the target language or environment, but VSC expects the following behavior to be the normal one unless there are very good reasons for exceptions:
-  - Items within different (non-parent) namespaces are isolated from each other unless otherwise specified, and these frequently used hierarchy rules apply:  Everything within a child namespace can see and reach items in any of its parent namespaces.
+  - Items within different (non-parent) namespaces are logically isolated from each other unless otherwise specified, and these frequently used hierarchy rules apply:  Everything within a child namespace can see and reach items in any of its parent namespaces.
 For non-parent relationship, it is required to either specify an item using a fully-qualified "path" through the namespace hierarchy, or to make a statement of reference or inclusion of another namespaces into the current namespace.

 ## Interface
 - Generally, Interface is a broad term.
 We are here concerned with functional software interfaces.